opentracing-contrib/java-spring-cloud/opentracing-spring-cloud-starter-jaeger/README.md

 auto-configuration process provides, the following defaults are used:

 * `unknown-spring-boot` Will be used as the service-name if no value has been specified to the property `spring.application.name`.
-* A `CompositeReporter` is provided which does not contain any delegates - effectively functioning as a Noop `Reporter`
+* `CompositeReporter` is provided which contains the following delegates:
+  - `LoggingReporter` for reporting spans to the console
+  - `RemoteReporter` that contains a `UdpSender` that sends spans to `localhost:6831`
-* A `ConstSampler` with the value of `true`.
+* `ConstSampler` with the value of `true`.
 This means that every trace will be sampled
-* A `NoopMetricsFactory` is used - effectively meaning that no metrics will be collected
+* `NoopMetricsFactory` is used - effectively meaning that no metrics will be collected

+## Common cases

+### Set service name

+Set `spring.application.name` to the desired name

+### HTTP Sender

+`opentracing.jaeger.http-sender.url = http://jaegerhost:portNumber`

+Note that when an HTTP Sender is defined, the UDP sender is not used, even if it has been configured

+### UDP Sender

+`opentracing.jaeger.udp-sender.host=jaegerhost`
+`opentracing.jaeger.udp-sender.port=portNumber`

+### Log Spans

+Be default spans are logged to the console.
+This can be disabled by setting:

+`opentracing.jaeger.log-spans = false`

+### Additional reporters

+By defining a bean of type `ReporterAppender`, the code has the chance to add any Reporter without having to forgo what the auto-configuration provides

+### Sampling

+* Const sampler

+  `opentracing.jaeger.const-sampler.decision = true | false`

+* Probabilistic sampler

+  `opentracing.jaeger.probabilistic-sampler.sampling-rate = value`

+  Where `value` is between `0.0` (no sampling) and `1.0` (sampling of every request)

+* Rate-limiting sampler

+  `opentracing.jaeger.rate-limiting-max-traces-per-second = value`

+  Where `value` is between `0.0` (no sampling) and `1.0` (sampling of every request)

+The samplers above are mutually exclusive.

+A custom sampler could of course be provided by declaring a bean of type `com.uber.jaeger.samplers.Sampler`

+### Propagate headers in B3 format (for compatibility with Zipkin collectors)

+`opentracing.jaeger.enable-b3-propagation = true`

+## Advanced cases

-## Manual bean provisioning
+### Manual bean provisioning

 Any of the following beans can be provided by the application (by adding configuring them as bean with `@Bean` for example) and will be used to by the Tracer instead of the auto-configured beans.